LightGameStudio42/TheCastle/README.md

 # TheCastle
 if you have 70+ LNK errors change solution platform to x86!!

-Game engine and unfinished RPG.
-Uses SFML graphics library.
+Game engine on C++ and unfinished RPG, uses SFML graphics library.

  How to play:
  1. Press TAB to hide/show quests